MIAT (gene): Myocardial Infarction

 Additionally, one study demonstrated that expression levels of MIAT are shown to change in peripheral blood cells of patients with acute myocardial infarction.
 In particular, researchers studied the association between levels of lncRNAs and inflammation markers in patients who have suffered a myocardial infarction.
 MIAT levels were found to be positively associated with lymphocytes and negatively associated with neutrophils and platelets.
 In another portion of this study, researchers looked at the association between cardiovascular risk factors and levels of lncRNAs.
 Smoking was a cardiovascular risk factor that was found to be positively associated with MIAT.
-It is important to realize that even though several researchers have reported that levels of lncRNAs are regulated in the cardiac tissue following a heart attack, it is not known for sure whether it is the myocardial infarction that affects the levels of lncRNAs in peripheral blood cells.
+Several researchers have reported that levels of lncRNAs are regulated in the cardiac tissue following a heart attack, but it is not known for sure whether it is the myocardial infarction that affects the levels of lncRNAs in peripheral blood cells.
 MIAT has various genotypes of SNPs and it is possible that only one of them relates to heart disease.